 7. What if one’s goal is to get a J.D. degree?

-For students who already know that obtaining a J.D. degree is their professional goal, particularly if they want to get admitted to practice in Florida, they can choose to apply directly to the J.D. program, or can start with the LL.M. program and then apply to get a J.D./LL.M.
+For students who already know that obtaining a J.D. degree is their professional goal, particularly if they want to get admitted to practice in Florida, they can choose to apply directly to the J.D. program, or they can start with the LL.M. program and then transfer to the J.D. to get a J.D./LL.M.
 One benefit of starting in the LL.M. program is that it gives foreign students a chance to decide if they are really interested in returning to law school for the entire J.D. program.

 8. Is it possible to just take a course without applying to the program?